myneur/ClimateChangeViz/README.md

 ![Local tropic days in summer months with the max temperature over 30 °C projections (CMIP6 models)](charts/latest_tropic.png)

 ### Context (Work in progress, exploration)
 This is an early exploration of what data is available so far.
-The max temperature projections seems to be varying more and daily predictions are available in less number of models.
+The max temperature projections seem to be varying more and daily predictions are available in less number of models.

 # How to run it
 1. install python libraries in `requirements.txt`